danielmelogpi/ufg-graph-tool/readme.md

 <b>[ENGLISH]</b>

-This is an online scratch tool for drawning graphs and executing algorithms on their data, offering a friendly enviroment to related students and teachers.
+This is an online tool for drawning graphs and executing algorithms on their data, offering a friendly enviroment to related students and teachers.
-This tool is beeing developed by Daniel Melo, a Information Systems student in Universidade Federal de Goiás (Goiás Federal University) in Brazil.
+This tool is beeing developed by Daniel Melo, a Information Systems student at the Universidade Federal de Goiás (Goiás Federal University - free translation) in Brazil.

+A draft of the project can be seen at

 <b>[PORTUGUÊS]</b>